Skip to main content

 Step 4: Publish

 Once you’re happy with the preview, click Publish.
-Dreamlit installs a lightweight trigger on your database and starts watching for new signups.
+Dreamlit installs a lightweight trigger on your database and starts reacting to new signups.

 Dreamlit triggers emails based on database changes.
 When building with Cursor, focus on getting data into your database.
 Dreamlit handles the notification logic.
 Common patterns: